 1- Start blogging

-Start creating excellent content and making blog posts.
+Begin with creating excellent blog posts.
 Pour out your heart about your life, or create posts about things that people are searching for in your niche.
 This is actually the most important thing.
 Good, useful writing will be things that people will enjoy and share.
 And if it’s your cheap version of therapy to write about your life – that’s fantastic too.

 2-Set up an opt in form for subscribers and create a professional email